mucsci-students/2021fa-420-JSMACH/README.md

 3. Navigate to the project root (Should have a CMakeLists.txt file in it)
 4. `conan install .` - installs library dependencies
+5. `mkdir build`
+6. `cd build`
-5. `cmake . .` - creates Makefile, SLN file, etc depending on your compiler
+5. `cmake ..` - creates Makefile, SLN file, etc depending on your compiler
 6. If cmake compiled with Visual Studio, then you should have a .sln file that you can compile using either Visual Studio or using the Visual Studio Developer Command Prompt with

     ```cl /EHsc main.cpp```